USS Canopus (AS-34): 1980s

-In January 1980, Canopus got underway and went 200 mi off the coast to conduct drills.
-In March 1980, Canopus got underway and made a liberty cruise to Cape Canaveral, Florida.
+In January 1980, Canopus went 200 mi off the coast to conduct drills.
+In March 1980, Canopus made a liberty cruise to Cape Canaveral, Florida.

 In 1984 after being relieved by Holland, Canopus underwent an overhaul at Charleston Naval Shipyard - which lasted until 1985.
 Refresher training and shake-down was conducted out of Guantanamo Bay, Cuba.
 After a short stay at Charleston, Canopus sailed in July 1985 to Naval Submarine Base Kings Bay, Georgia, where she relieved Simon Lake - assuming upkeep and refit duties for the SSBNs of Subron 16.

 Decommissioning

 Canopus was located at Kings Bay during the early 1990s.
 During a ceremony held at the Warrior Wharf there on 7 October 1994, Canopus' 29 years of service was celebrated; and she was decommissioned from active service.

 Plans to scrap the vessel in the United Kingdom ran into controversy in view of the risks posed by toxic chemicals and asbestos.

-In 2010, scrapping of Canopus was completed at Able UK.
+Canopus was scrapped at Able UK in Hartlepool.